 Olympia Fields is a very small village located in the state of Illinois.
 With a population of 5,025 people and two constituent neighborhoods, Olympia Fields is the 338th largest community in Illinois.

-Olympia Fields is a decidedly white-collar village, with fully 87.01% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Olympia Fields is a village of professionals, managers, and service providers.
-There are especially a lot of people living in Olympia Fields who work in management occupations (14.95%), healthcare (14.39%), and office and administrative support (9.22%).
+Olympia Fields is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Olympia Fields is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Olympia Fields who work in management occupations (15.86%), office and administrative support (11.11%), and healthcare (10.14%).

 Olympia Fields is a very ethnically-diverse village.
 The people who call Olympia Fields home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olympia Fields residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Olympia Fields include Irish, African, English, and Italian.
+Important ancestries of people in Olympia Fields include Irish, English, African, and Lithuanian.

 The most common language spoken in Olympia Fields is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Other Indo-European and Spanish.